Camp Anza

 Camp Anza was deactivated on March 31, 1946.

 Philip H. Philbin Jr. purchased the camp in 1948 for $510,000.
 Philbin sold off much of the camp.
 Six local schools starting using the former camp.
-The street layout of the camp kept.
+The street layout of the camp was kept.
 A housing subdivision called Anza Village and Arlanza Neighborhood was built on the land.
-Today there remains: a few barracks, chapel, the headquarters, laundry facility, officer's club and warehouse, all reused building.
+Today there remains: a few barracks, chapel, the headquarters, laundry facility, officer's club and warehouse; all reused buildings.
 The city has a Historical Resources Inventory of the buildings.